mantczakaus/ont_amplicon/README.md

 This polishing step is performed by default by the pipeline but can be skipped by specifying the paramater ``--polishing false``.

 ### Primer search
-If the fwd_primer and the rev_primer have been provided in the csv file, clusters are then searched for primers using Cutadapt.
+If the fwd_primer and the rev_primer have been provided in the csv file, clusters are then searched for primers using [Cutadapt](https://cutadapt.readthedocs.io/en/stable/reference.html).

 ### Blast homology search against NCBI
-If the gene targetted is Cytochrome oxidase I (COI), a preliminary megablast homology search against a COI database will be performed; then based on the strandedness of the consensus in the blast results, some will be reverse complemented where required.
+If the gene targetted is Cytochrome oxidase I (COI), a preliminary megablast homology search against a COI database will be performed; then based on the strandedness of the blast results for the consensuses , some will be reverse complemented where required.

 Blast homology search of the consensuses against NCBI is then performed and the top 10 hits are returned.
-A separate blast output is then derived using pytaxonkit, which outputs preliminary taxonomic assignment to the top blast hit for each consensus.
+A separate blast output is then derived using [pytaxonkit](https://github.com/bioforensics/pytaxonkit), to output preliminary taxonomic assignment to the top blast hit for each consensus.
 The nucleotide sequence of qseq (ie consensus match) and sseq (ie reference match) are extracted to use when mapping reads back to consensus and reference respectively (see steps below).

 ### Mapping back to consensus
 The quality filtered reads derived during the pre-processing step are mapped back to the consensus matches using Mimimap2.
 Samtools and Mosdepth are then used to derive bam files and coverage statistics.
 A summary of the blast results, preliminary taxonomic assignment, coverage statistics and associated **flags** are then derived for each consensus using python.